In this guide we will be covering your role as a medic outside of triage, the triage process, and what equipment a medic should take.

 A medic's loadout is incredibly important, forgetting something is not an option, so make sure you have everything you need before heading through the pole.

 The following is the recommended loadout for medics (stick to the 35kg mark if possible).
 Whereever it says "placed in vest/uniform" it is to ensure that nobody else can take those items out.
-If you are in the middle of a PAK and someone were to mistakenly take out the PAK, it wouldn't good.
+If you are in the middle of a PAK and someone were to mistakenly take out the PAK, it wouldn't be good.

 14l of BLOOD (not saline or plasma; 7x 1l & 14x 500ml recommended)